erfanzar/EasyDeL/README.md

 Some of the key features provided by EasyDeL include:

-- DPOTrainer, SFTTrainer, and VideoCLM Trainers
+- DPOTrainer, ORPOTrainer (Beta But soon be added), SFTTrainer, and VideoCLM Trainers
 - Serving and API Engines for Using and serving LLMs in JAX as efficiently as possible.
 - Support Quantization Methods for all the Models.
 - Support for 8, 6, and 4 BIT Operation, for inference and training in JAX